mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

     };

 nems.extract('/path/to/file.gz', '3.2.8', '.')
-    .then(function (file) {
+    .then(function (path) {
-      // do anything else with the 'files' array containing File objects }.catch(err) {
+      // do anything else with the 'path' to the extracted mongo directory }.catch(err) {
       // catch any ExtractionError or standard Error };